schwarzbox/Fct/README.md

 lent - return number of all elements in give table.

+slice - return slice of given table.

+split - return table of tables splited by given number.

 clone - return recursive copy of given table.

 copy - return first level copy of given table.